-Omiya Park Cherry Blossoms – Omiya Park is a popular spot for locals, tourists and expats alike to enjoy hanami, cherry blossom viewing.
+Omiya Park Cherry Blossoms in 2023 – Omiya Park is a popular spot for locals, tourists and expats alike to enjoy hanami, cherry blossom viewing.
 Its proximity to Tokyo on top of the stunning scenery and lively atmosphere is one of the big draws of this annual festival which attracts thousands annually.
-It is listed in the top 100 places to see cherry blossoms in Japan, one of three locations in Saitama.
+It is listed in the top 100 places to see cherry blossoms in Japan, one of three such locations in Saitama.
 Last update: March 19th 2023.

 Omiya Park Cherry Blossoms are ranked as the 2nd most popular place to view cherry blossoms in Saitama and the 16th most popular in the country according to Jorudan.
-Approximately 130,000 came to view the cherry blossoms in Omiya Park last year.
+Approximately 130,000 people come to view the cherry blossoms in Omiya Park in an average year.

 Rules during Omiya Park Cherry Blossom season